-- (2) Yards, lots, parking lots, carnivals, and industrial substations. - (3) Conductors and equipment connected to the utility supply. - (4) Installations used by an electric utility, such as office buildings, warehouses, garages, machine shops, recreational buildings, and other electric utility buildings that aren't an integral part of a utility's generating plant, substation, or control center.
+- (2) Yards, lots, parking lots, carnivals, and industrial substations. - (3) Conductors and equipment connected to the electric utility supply. - (4) Installations used by an electric utility, such as office buildings, warehouses, garages, machine shops, recreational buildings, and other electric utility buildings that aren't an integral part of a utility's generating plant, substation, or control center.
 Figure 90-7

-(B) What Isn't Covered.
-The NEC doesn't apply to:
+(B) What Isn't Covered by the NEC.
+The NEC doesn't apply to the installation of electrical or communications systems (twisted wire, antennas, and coaxial cable) for:

 (1) Transportation Vehicles.
-The NEC doesn't apply to installations in cars, trucks, boats, ships and watercraft, planes, electric trains, or underground mines.
+The NEC doesn't apply to installations in cars, trucks, boats, ships and watercraft, planes, or electric trains.